The Barn Church, Kew

 The Barn Church, Kew, formally known as St Philip and All Saints, is the first barn church to be consecrated in England.
 The building, which is not listed, is on the corner of Atwood Avenue and Marksbury Avenue, in an area previously known as North Sheen and now in Kew, in the London Borough of Richmond upon Thames.
 It was constructed in 1929 from a 17th (or possibly 16th) century barn from Oxted in Surrey.
 The west end was converted in 2002 into a large parish room with a gallery above looking down the length of the building.
 The sanctuary was refurbished and remodelled in 1998.

 St Philip and All Saints is part of a joint parish with St Luke's Church, Kew, under the same vicar, Rev Dr Melanie Harrington, who took up the role in June 2021.
 It is a member of the Anglican Communion and Church of England and, locally, is part of Churches Together in Kew.
 The parish is almost entirely residential and many of the residents work in central London.

 Activities

 The church has a service of worship on Sundays at 9.30 a.m.
 The church and adjacent hall (built in 1967) are a hub for the local neighbourhood as there are few other community facilities in the area.
-A number of children's activities, including a nursery school, a parent and toddler group and ballet classes, are held there.
+A number of children's activities, including a nursery school, are held there.

-Communications

-Until 2020, the parish published a magazine, The Link.